braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 From this page, you can view, manage, or blocklist existing custom events, or create a new one.
 If you block a custom event, no data will be collected regarding that event, existing data will be unavailable unless reactivated, and blocklisted events will not show up in filters or graphs.

-## Logging custom events
+### Logging custom events

+Custom events require additional setup.
 The following lists the methods across various platforms that are used to log custom events.
 Within these pages, you will also be able to find documentation on how to add properties and quantities to your custom events.

 {% details Expand for documentation by platform %}